oscimp/amaranth_twstft/acquisition/README.md

 * update the reference and surveillance channels (``remotechannel=2`` or ``remotechannel=2`` with ``localchannel=3-remotechannel``)
 * update the working directory at the end of the Octave script when moving the processed files

+When changing scheduled times, make sure the ``script_raspberryPi4.py`` Python script running on the RPi5 and polling the 1-PPS do determine when to start broadcasting with respect to NTP time is consistent with the ``crontab`` data acquisition settings.